Coupling of a biquaternionic Dirac field to a bosonic field: The interacting biquaternionic Dirac's equation

 and

 where we denote

 provided that \footnote{We can relax this condition by allowing $\Lambda=\beta\psi_{0}+\,\vec{\gamma}\cdot\vec{\psi}$.
 See Appendix B.}

-We call here $\vec{E}_D$ and $\vec{B}_D$ the inertial and magnetic matter (inertial) fields, respectively. $\rho_D$ and $\vec{J}_D$ are the matter and current densities, respectively.
+We call here $\vec{E}_D$ and $\vec{B}_D$ the electric and magnetic matter (inertial) fields, respectively. $\rho_D$ and $\vec{J}_D$ are the matter and current densities, respectively.
 As in the ordinary electrodynamics, the electromagnetic fields due to a moving charge are perpendicular to each other and the velocity of the charge.
 This property is also applied to matter inertial fields.
 This particular plausible linear combinations of the vector and scalar, reproduces Maxwell's-like equations.
 This implies that the biquaternionic Dirac equation is very rich.
-Maxwell's equations are known to describe spin -1 particle (photon) which is represented by a 3 - vector and a scalar, whereas Dirac's equation describes spin - $\frac{1}{2}$ particles are represented by 4-component spinors.
+Maxwell's equations are known to describe spin -1 particle (photon) which is represented by a 3 - vector and a scalar, whereas Dirac's equation describes spin - $\frac{1}{2}$ particles are represented by 4-component spinor.
 In our biquaternionic Dirac's equation, our particle is described by 4 - components (a scalar and a 3-vector).

 Employing this formalism, the biquaternionic momentum eigen-value equation is shown to reproduce, the Schrodinger, Dirac and Klein-Gordon equations, where the wavefunction and the momentum operator are generalized to become biquaternions \cite{uqe}.
-A different view of a biquaternionic quantum mechanics (QQM) with states defined on a biquaternionic Hilbert space has been developed by Finkelstein \emph{et al}., Adler and Horwitz \cite{adler,adler1,adler2}.
-It was shown in these papers that the QQM are a far richer theory than the ordinary complex quantum mechanics.
+A different view of a biquaternionic quantum mechanics with states defined on a biquaternionic Hilbert space has been developed by Finkelstein \emph{et al}., Adler and Horwitz \cite{adler,adler1,adler2}.
+It was shown in these papers that the biquaternionic quantum mechanics is richer theory than the ordinary complex quantum mechanics.
 However, in our present formulation of quantum mechanics, we express our initial equation as an eigen-value quantum equation but that equation is then reduced to Maxwell-like equations, where we deal with deterministic fields expressed by $\vec{E}_D$ and $\vec{B}_D$ rather than probabilistic wavefunction that the ordinary quantum mechanics works with.
 The solution of our biquaternionic Dirac equation reduces to solving the Maxwell-like equations.

-It is worth mentioning that when $\vec{A}_g$ and $\varphi_g$ are absent, (11) - (15) reduce to the ordinary Maxwell's-like equations \cite{analogy}.
+It is worth mentioning that when $\vec{A}_g$ and $\varphi_g$ are absent, (5) - (8) reduce to the ordinary Maxwell's-like equations \cite{analogy}.

 and

 By employing (9), we see that $\vec{E}_D\cdot\vec{B}_D=0$ and $\vec{J}_D\cdot\vec{E}_D=0$, so that the energy conservation equation of the system described by (11) - (14) is

 It is interesting that (15) is independent of $\varphi_g$ and $\vec{A}_g$.
 This implies that these two fields are not dynamical.
 We see from (9) that magnetic charge (matter) results from interaction of matter fields with the vector potential.